Temporal Cascading of Planning and Control for Quadrotor MPC: Nominal Controller

 \subsection{Obstacle Avoidance Constraints}

-We consider convex obstacle shapes that can be described by p-norms, including ellipsoids and cubes.
-An obstacle is described by the tuple~$\theta=(p_o,R_o,d_o,\alpha_0)$ with the obstacle center~$p_o\in\R^3$, the orientation normal vectors~$u_o,v_o,w_o\in\R^3$, with the rotation matrix~$R_o= $, the obstacle dimensions~$d_o^\top= $, and the norm or shape parameter~$\alpha_o\geq2$.
+We consider convex obstacle shapes that can be described by $p$-norms, including ellipsoids and cubes.
+An obstacle is described by the tuple~$\theta=(p_o,R_o,d_o,\alpha_0)$ with the obstacle center~$p_o\in\R^3$, the orientation normal vectors~$u_o,v_o,w_o\in\R^3$, with the rotation matrix~$R_o= $, the obstacle scale parameters~$d_o^\top= $, and the norm or shape parameter~$\alpha_o\geq2$.
 The transformation

 is used to obtain normalized obstacle coordinates~$\eta(p)$ and describe the occupied space via the set